Law expert says West Virginia can stop coal company undermining I-70, Gov. Justice responds

 Part 1: Traffic on I-70 isn’t for ‘construction’, It’s coal

-Longwall mining caused all the ground near Stoolfire Road to drop an estimated 4 ft.
+Longwall mining caused all the ground near Stoolfire Road to drop an estimated 4 feet.

-Tunnel Ridge’s passing under that land crumbled the cement bridges that just weeks ago saw 31,800 vehicles per day on I-70.
+Tunnel Ridge’s passing under that land led to the need to replace the cement bridges that just weeks ago saw 31,800 vehicles per day on I-70.

 So, how is a company allowed to do this?